-On April 26, 2022, the stockholders of the Company approved the SoundHound AI, Inc. 2022 Incentive Award Plan (the "2022 Incentive Plan"), which become effective upon the Closing.
+On April 26, 2022, the stockholders of the Company approved the SoundHound AI, Inc. 2022 Incentive Award Plan (the "2022 Incentive Plan")(collectively, with the 2006 Plan and the 2016 Plan, the "Plans"), which became effective upon the Closing.
 The Company initially reserved 19,650,371 shares of Class A Common Stock for the issuance of awards under the 2022 Incentive Plan ("Initial Limit").
 The Initial Limit represents 10% of the aggregate number of shares of the Company's common stock outstanding immediately after the Closing and is subject to increase each year over a ten-year period.
 The Incentive Award Plan provides for the grant of stock options, which may be ISOs or non-statutory stock options ("NSOs"), stock appreciation rights ("SARs"), restricted shares, restricted stock units and other stock or cash-based awards that the Incentive Award Plan Administrator determines are consistent with the purpose of the Incentive Award Plan and the interests of the Combined Company, or collectively, awards.
-As of June 30, 2022, the Company has 15,700,371 awards remaining for issuance.
+As of September 30, 2022, the Company has 5,601,945 awards remaining for issuance.

-On April 26, 2022, the stockholders of the Company approved SoundHound AI, Inc. 2022 Employee Stock Purchase Plan (the "ESPP"), which become effective upon the Closing.
+On April 26, 2022, the stockholders of the Company approved the SoundHound AI, Inc. 2022 Employee Stock Purchase Plan (the "ESPP"), which became effective upon the Closing.
 An aggregate of 3,930,074 shares of the Company's Class A Common Stock has been reserved for issuance or transfer pursuant to rights granted under the ESPP ("Aggregate Number").
 The Aggregate Number represents 2% of the aggregate number of shares of the Company's common stock outstanding immediately after the Closing and is subject to increase each year over a ten-year period.
 The ESPP provides eligible employees with an opportunity to purchase common stock from the Company at a discount through accumulated payroll deductions.
 The ESPP will be implemented through a series of offerings of purchase rights to eligible employees.
 Under the ESPP, the Company's Board of Directors may specify offerings but generally provides for a duration of 27 months.
-The first purchase period has not begun as of June 30, 2022.
+The first purchase period had not begun as of September 30, 2022.
 The purchase price will be specified pursuant to the offering, but cannot, under the terms of the ESPP, be less than 85% of the lower of the fair market value per share of the Company's common stock on either the offering date or on the purchase date.
-The ESPP also includes a six-month look-back provision for the purchase price of the stock price on the purchase date is less than the stock price on the offering date.
+The ESPP also includes a six-month look-back provision for the purchase price if the stock price on the purchase date is less than the stock price on the offering date.